CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that thoroughly covers what the skill does and when to use it.
 It provides specific concrete actions, natural trigger terms, explicit 'use when' conditions, and occupies a clear niche.
-The only minor concern is that it's quite verbose, but the detail serves the purpose of disambiguation well.
+The description is perhaps slightly verbose with the feature list, but the detail serves the purpose of disambiguation well.

 DimensionReasoningScore